rboati/social_networking_kata_js/README.md

 ```
 npm test
 ```
-It's possible to check the coverage reports in the `coverage` directory after executing:
+It's possible to check the test coverage reports in the `coverage` directory after executing:
 ```
 npm coverage
 ```
+Unfortunately there are still some problems with coverage measurements, ES6 modules and caches.
+This problem hasn't been deeply addressed in current build.
+If you get very low measurements please try running manually `npm run clean` before executing the coverage command.

 ## Author
 Roberto Boati - [rboati](https://github.com/rboati)